b2aeddine/backend-collabmarket/BRANCHING.md

 5. Push the resolved branch back to GitHub: `git push origin main`.

 This preserves the signed webhooks, idempotence safeguards, and restricted CORS headers introduced in the latest commits.

+The helper script `scripts/resolve_main_conflicts.sh` performs steps 1–4 automatically (using `origin main` by default) and prints the commit command to run once conflicts are cleared.